yzhao062/combo/README.rst

 **combo** will include various model combination frameworks by tasks.
-For most of the tasks, the following combination methods for raw scores are feasible:
+For most of the tasks, the following combination methods for raw scores are feasible [#Zhou2012Ensemble]_:

-  * Averaging & Weighted Averaging & Median [#Zhou2012Ensemble]_
+  1. Averaging & Weighted Averaging & Median
-  * Maximization
+  2. Maximization
-  * Majority Vote & Weighted Majority Vote [#Zhou2012Ensemble]_
+  3. Majority Vote & Weighted Majority Vote
-  * Median
+  4. Median

 Some of the methods are tasks specific: